stanford-futuredata/ARES/README.md

-# ARES
-## An Automated Evaluation Framework for Retrieval-Augmented Generation Systems
+## ARES: An Automated Evaluation Framework for Retrieval-Augmented Generation Systems

 To implement ARES for scoring your RAG system and comparing to other RAG configurations, you need three components:
 ​